 The young composer arrived in Vienna more or less for good in 1899 as an army bandmaster, then left the military a couple of years later to pursue a career in music that would make him famous and wealthy.

-It seems the Zum Wilder Mann establishment at Währinger Straße 85 put on such events regularly.
-The address has a same-named restaurant today; this continues a long gastronomic tradition, even if the building itself “only” dates back to the late-19th century.
+It seems the Zum Wilder Mann establishment at Währinger Straße 85 regularly put on such events.
+The address has a same-named restaurant today; this continues a long gastronomic tradition, even if the building “only” dates back to the late-19th century.

 (Postcard of the Kursalon around about the time Lehár performed there with the regimental band.
 C. Ledermann jun.
 (Producer); Wien Museum Inv.-Nr.
 53845/6, excerpt reproduced with permission under the terms of the CC0 licence)